 We start with edge detection and edge tracing to get a number of long contours.
-Then, we compute a primal sketch representation $C{\rm sk}$ by using the likelihood model in (22).
-We segment each long contour into a number of n straight line segments by polygon approximation.
-In manmade scenes, the majority of line segments are aligned with one of the three principal directions and each group of parallel lines intersects at a vanishing point due to perspective projection.
+Then we compute a primal sketch representation $C{\rm sk}$ using the likelihood model in eqn.
+22. We segment each long contour into a number of n straight line segments by polygon-approximation.
+In man-made scenes, the majority of line segments are aligned with one of three principal directions and each group of parallel lines intersect at a vanishing point due to perspective projection.
 We define all lines ending at a vanishing point to be a parallel line group.
-A rectangle has two pairs of parallel lines, which belong to two separate parallel line groups.
-We run the vanishing point estimation algorithm [38] to group all of the line segments into three groups corresponding to the principal directions.
-With these three line groups, we generate the rectangle hypotheses as in RANSAC [7].
-We exhaustively choose two line candidates from each set, as shown in Fig. 7a, and run some simple compatibility tests on their positions to see whether two pairs of lines delineate a valid rectangle.
-For example, the two pairs of line segments should not intersect each other, as shown in Fig. 7b.
+A rectangle has two pairs of parallel lines which belong to two separate parallel line groups.
+We run the vanishing point estimation algorithm [39] to group all the line segments into three groups corresponding to the principal directions.
+With these three line groups, we generate the rectangle hypotheses as in RANSAC [8].
+We exhaustively choose two lines candidates from each set as shown in Fig.7.(a), and run some simple compatibility tests on their positions to see whether two pairs of lines delineate a valid rectangle.
+For example, the two pairs of line segments should not intersect each other as shown in Fig.7.(b).
 This will eliminate some obviously inadequate hypotheses.